May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Introduction

+Our second contribution is a novel architecture-aware attack algorithm, \att\ (short for \textit{Adversarial Subversion through Targeted Redirection of Attention}),\footnote{``Astra'' also means ``weapon'' in several Indian languages.} that targets the attention matrices within transformer-based LLMs.
+Using \att, we conduct a stronger and more realistic evaluation of fine-tuning based defenses.
+Although StruQ and SecAlign do evaluate their security against an adaptive adversary, their evaluation is limited by a lack of strong optimization-based attack algorithms for LLMs.
+This is a critical learning from the first wave of adversarial machine learning research -- defenses need to be evaluated against strong, adaptive adversaries which take into account the defense's principle of operation~\cite{athalye2018obfuscatedgradientsfalsesense,carlini2019evaluatingadversarialrobustness,tramer2020adaptiveattacksadversarialexample}. \att\ allows for precisely this kind of an evaluation.

+\att~enables a stronger adversary than GCG because (1) it uses the whitebox setting better by exploiting the architecture of the model to craft attacks (2) it can create attacks that are universal across the contents of the context window -- this is especially relevant to agentic use cases of LLMs and goes beyond the original evaluations of StruQ and SecAlign (3) it allows us to effectively evaluate the defense by scaling the attacker budget (measured in number of injected tokens).

-Our algorithm finds adversarial input tokens that cause the LLM to focus its attention (measured by internal attention matrices) on the attacker-supplied instructions (i.e., the injected prompt).
-Intuitively, if the LLM's context window only had the attacker's instructions and the attacker's instructions weren't inherently malicious, then the LLM would follow them because there are no other instructions.
-Our attack generates tokens that tries to make the LLM ignore all other tokens in the context window, except the attacker-supplied ones.
-By contrast, the Greedy Coordinate Gradient (GCG) algorithm finds inputs that cause the LLM to generate attacker-desired output tokens, without taking the LLM's architectural structure into consideration.
+\att~finds adversarial input tokens that try to cause the LLM to focus its attention -- as measured by internal attention matrices -- on the attacker-supplied instructions (i.e., the injected prompt).
+Intuitively, if the LLM's context window only had the attacker's instructions and the attacker's instructions didn't violate a content safety policy, then the LLM would follow them because there are no other instructions in the context.
+Following this heuristic, our attack generates sequences of tokens that try to make the LLM ignore all other tokens in the context window, except the attacker-supplied ones.
+By contrast, the Greedy Coordinate Gradient (GCG) algorithm tries to find inputs that cause the LLM to generate attacker-desired output tokens, without taking the LLM's architectural structure into consideration.
 That is, the attacker's loss function is expressed in terms of output token probabilities.
 In practice, this represents a very difficult optimization objective, as evidenced by GCG's general inability to convincingly break defenses like SecAlign.
 On the other hand, \att~gains its power from architectural awareness --- by expressing the attacker's loss function in terms of attention, it is able to compute better attacks than GCG alone.